Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

-But here’s the thing: if you closed that terminal window three days ago and now you’re trying to remember how you fixed that authentication bug, good luck finding it.
+But here’s the thing: if you closed that terminal window three days ago and now you’re trying to remember how you fixed that authentication bug, good luck finding it through the built-in tools alone.

 claude --continue